jes89/my-intermediate-react/README.md

 ### If I am allowed to file by only relative path, I have to I have to approach files like ../../../../components/myComponents sometime. ### The way to prevent this case is configuration.

     If I am on Window Os.
 Add the croess-evn.
+    //Eventhough I modify NODE_PATH, the webpack is working very since the webpack use resolve and resolve also use NODE_PATH

     yarn add cross-env